mcmire/personal-content--writings/source/blog/2016/04/katawa-shoujo-review.md

 ---

 ***Spoiler alert:** I've tried to keep this review spoiler-free, although there are a couple of them worth noting.
-I've blurred them out; you can click on them if you really want to know.
-I would recommend playing through the game completely to see how you like it.*
+I've blurred them out; you can click on them if you really want to know.*

 There are a large number of visual novels available on the internet, both free of charge and for sale on platforms like Steam and [itch.io][itch].
 But I'm